trowlinson/terrys-reviews/index.md

 # 📝 Terry's Trusted Reviews

 Welcome!
-We write detailed, honest reviews of products and experience.
-Here are the categories we cover:
+We write detailed, honest reviews of products and experiences.
+Here are the categories we currently cover:

 ## Subcategories
 <ul>